wzn99/obsidian_list_sidebar/README.md

 # Obsidian List Sidebar Plugin

-An Obsidian plugin that displays collapsible lists in the sidebar, supporting note links and plain text items for quick access to frequently used content.
+An Obsidian plugin that displays collapsible lists in the sidebar for quick access to frequently used content.

 ## Features

 - 📋 **Multiple Lists**: Create and manage multiple independent lists, each can be collapsed/expanded
-- 🔗 **Note Links**: Support note links in `[[note]]` format - click to navigate
 - 📝 **Plain Text Items**: Add plain text entries to your lists
 - ✏️ **Multi-line Editing**: Edit list names and items with multi-line textarea support
 - 🖱️ **Drag & Drop**: